 Typically, we suggest cleaning your home’s air ducts every five to eight years.
 Homeowners with children, pets, respiratory issues, or a compromised immune system may want to get their HVAC duct system cleaned more often.
-The better filtration the system has cuts down on cleaning frequency.
+A system with better filtration will need to be cleaned less frequently.

 Air duct cleaning costs vary depending on the type of building and number of HVAC systems present.
 When it comes to effective duct cleaning, it’s more beneficial to pay for a professional duct cleaning than to resort to a cheap alternative.

-If you’re in Northern Virginia or surrounding areas, click below and contact us now to discuss your air duct cleaning project.
+If you’re in Northern Virginia or surrounding areas, contact us now to discuss your air duct cleaning project.